Axle Whitehead: Acting

 Whitehead's first acting roles were minor parts in the television series The Secret Life of Us, and the 2003 film, Ned Kelly.
 After taking acting lessons for eighteen months, Whitehead auditioned for a role in Home and Away, which he described as "such a great place to learn and hone your skills".
 He joined the cast for fifteen episodes as rocker Liam Murphy, and later signed to be a regular cast member.
 Whitehead based his portrayal of the rocker on experiences of close friends, and said "you have to find a balance between putting yourself into it and not being too cheeky."

 Whitehead hosted Seven Network's The World's Strictest Parents.
 In 2010, Whitehead was short-listed to host The X Factor Australia, but lost out to fellow Home and Away colleague Luke Jacobz.

 Whitehead departed Home and Away in late 2012 to expand his acting career.
 He filmed his final scenes along with colleague Luke Mitchell (Romeo Smith).
 Whitehead moved to Los Angeles.
 After 18 months as an out of work actor, he landed a role in season 5 of the series Shameless.
 He played an Australian rock singer named Davis, a love interest of Fiona Gallagher (Emmy Rossum).
 He appeared in the first 4 episodes of season 5 and a brief appearance in episode 8.

 In 2014, Whitehead was the runner-up for the Heath Ledger scholarship.
-In 2016, he played James Slade / Hellfire, a recurring role in Agents of S.H.I.E.L.D..
+In 2016, he played J. T. James / Hellfire, a recurring role in Agents of S.H.I.E.L.D.
 This role reunited him with Home and Away star Luke Mitchell.

 In 2017, Whitehead began hosting Australian game show The Wall, which is based on the U.S. show of the same name.
 From 24 January 2020, Whitehead played the guest role of Zenin Alexio in Neighbours.

 In 2021, Whitehead appeared on season three of The Masked Singer Australia making it to the Grand Finale and finishing in third place as "Mullet".